The Pros and Cons of Gas Grills

 Gas Grills Usually Cost More

-While the overall grilling process may be quicker and easier, there is unfortunately a greater monetary investment.
-Gas grills cost more than charcoal grills, and purchasing one is not something you want to skimp on.
-It's better to pay more for a new grill than to risk buying an unsafe used grill on the cheap.
+While the grilling process may be quicker and easier, there is, unfortunately, a more significant monetary investment.
+Gas grills cost more than charcoal grills, and purchasing one is something you want to avoid skimping on.
+It's better to pay more for a new grill than risk buying an unsafe used grill cheaply.

-When you are using pressurized gas and flame, it's also important to keep safety in mind.
-Not only are there flames involved, but that gas could also cause a major explosion if it isn't treated with care.
-Fortunately, gas grills are easy to operate and maintain, but because of the fuel reserve there is simply a greater, if still small, risk of explosion.
+When using pressurized gas and flame, keeping safety in mind is also essential.
+Flames are involved, and that gas could cause a significant explosion if not treated carefully.
+Fortunately, gas grills are easy to operate and maintain, but because of the fuel reserve, there is a greater, if still small, risk of explosion.

 Purchasing new fuel can also be an investment.
 Most gas grills use refillable containers for the propane.
-When you need a refill, you simply turn the old cylinder in and take home a new one.
-The first one you purchase, however, requires that you pay for the cylinder itself along with the propane it contains.
+When you need a refill, turn the old cylinder in and take a new one home.
+The first one you purchase, however, requires you to pay for the cylinder and the propane it contains.
 The propane you purchase will last for many grill sessions, but each refill will be more out of pocket than a bag of charcoal, even though the total fuel cost does even out over time.

 Getting Started with Your New Grill